 In The Princess and the Frog there is a parade scene.
 One of the floats is designed to look like King Triton.

-Of course, these are only a few fun Easter Eggs you’ll find in The Little Mermaid, but believe me, there’s a ton more!
+Of course, these are only a few fun Easter Eggs you’ll find in The Little Mermaid.
+Believe me, there are a ton more!
 If you catch a few more, be sure to come back and share those here!

 ALL-NEW BONUS FEATURES: